 The Occupational Injuries Benefit Scheme applies to work related injuries and diseases.
 If you are injured at work (or traveling directly to or from it) or have contracted a disease due to the type of work you do you may qualify for benefits under this scheme.

 If you are sick and do not qualify for any payment you may be eligible for Supplementary Welfare Allowance.

 Generally, social welfare payments are made up of a personal payment for yourself and extra amounts for your dependent spouse, civil partner or cohabitant and your dependent children.

-If you are getting a social welfare payment you may qualify for additional financial support because of your illness or disability, for example, under the Supplementary Welfare Allowance Scheme you can apply for Diet and Heating Supplements, if you require a special diet for your medical condition or you have exceptional heating expenses due to ill-health or infirmity.
+If you are getting a social welfare payment you may qualify for additional financial support because of your illness or disability, for example, under the Supplementary Welfare Allowance Scheme you can apply for a Heating Supplement, if you have exceptional heating expenses due to ill-health or infirmity.